BartoszTonia/discogs_tracklist/README.md

 ```

 ## Usage
+You have to be logged in to your Discogs account.
-Copy token from your discogs account at https://www.discogs.com/settings/developers
+Then simply copy your token from https://www.discogs.com/settings/developers
 ```sh
 Paste your token:
 ```